Skip to content

 Shorter Definitions

-• Policy: what the organization wants to have be true, and why.
+- Policy: what the organization wants to have be true.

-• Log: a record of events such as each time the Process was run, and by whom.
+- Log: a record of events such as each time the Procedure was run, and by whom.

-• Standard: measure for telling when the policy is true.
+- Standard: measure for telling when the policy is true.
+A collection of specifications referenced by the policy.

 Longer Definitions

-• Policy: "the correct or expected behavior of an entity."
+- Policy: "the correct or expected behavior of an entity."
 "The goal of a policy is to help the organization function properly."
-States management's intent for what should happen or what should be true.
+This states management's intent for what should happen or what should be true.
 Doesn't dictate how.
-Example: all visitors must wear a Visitor's Badge.
+Example: Every visitor is issued a Visitor's Badge.
 A Policy is best thought of as "a decision made in advance."
 Policies are adopted by governing bodies, or by those with positional power derived from those bodies.
 Policies are expressions of positional power.
-I believe a good policy includes the Why behind it.
-Example: to control access to firm property and enhance safety, all visitors must wear a Visitor's Badge.
+I believe a good policy should be accompanied by the Why behind it.
+Example: To control access to firm property and enhance safety, every visitor is issued a Visitor's Badge.

-• Log: a record of each time an event occurred, such as when you (or your delegee) ran the process, and what happened.
+- Log: a record of each time an event occurred, such as when you (or your delegee) ran the Procedure, and what happened.
 (An example would be the log of badges issued, including who issued each badge, the badge number, who received the badge, the date and time of issuance and the date and time the badge was returned.)

-• Standard: a detailed, quantifiable description of some aspect of the Policy or Process -- often, one that you wish to share across policies or processes, such as a definition of what "clean" means, or minimum standards for the visitor's badge.
+- Standard: a detailed, quantifiable description of some aspect of the Policy or Procedure -- often, one that you wish to share across policies or Procedures, such as a definition of what "clean" means, or minimum standards for the visitor's badge.
 Standards can include anything from the dimensions of a USB-C connector to a firm's coding standards for software.
 Example: the Visitor's Badge is at least 2 inches high, four inches wide, with lettering that can be read clearly from at least 10 feet away.

 You've probably made use of the PRoPeLS pattern yourself thousands of times.
 You've probably invented a few, in at least partial form.